 All entries must be entered on the online system by midnight on the Sunday before a competition on a Tuesday.
 For winner on the night competition prints, please upload the digital version of your print to the online entry system.

-If we are fortunate to have a full club turnout with everyone submitting three entries it would be over 150 pictures to judge which doesn’t allow a judge to make a fair assessment of each image in the available time.
-In the event of too many entries – typically too many is more than 80 pictures – each members 3rd entry will not be shown or judged.
+If we are fortunate to have a full club turnout with everyone submitting three entries there would be far too many to allow a judge to make a fair assessment of each image in the available time.
+In the event of too many entries – typically too many is more than 75 pictures – each member’s 3rd entry will not be shown or judged.

 In the case of the ImageZ Club Challenge the scores will count from the two remaining entries, which must be one from the open category and one in the “theme” category.

 Members enjoy the creative challenge of taking a concept and shooting pictures to match it.
 We find the the traditional camera club categories such as portrait, landscape and still-life are not inspiring our best pictures so we use “themes”.
 If we choose a “theme” such as BLUE it gives photographers the chance to interpret and be more creative with their pictures.
 Blue may be the blue sky in a landscape, it might be a blue racing car, someone looking sad or even a blue steak!